samdravitzki/samdravitzki/README.md

 - [ ] Add linter
 - [ ] Automate linting in the CI
 - [ ] Look into introducing a dependency updating bot into the repository
-- [ ] Integrate github codepspaces to make development on this more portable
+- [ ] Integrate GitHub code spaces to make development on this more portable
 - [ ] Implement more extensible approach to adding new games to the site
-    - that also dont require the use of dynamic module imports
+    - that also don't require the use of dynamic module imports
-    - and have a better method for toggling the visbility of the games
+    - and have a better method for toggling the visibility of the games

 # Technical debt
-- [x] base option required in vite config to get it to work with github pages
+- [x] base option required in Vite config to get it to work with GitHub pages
 - [ ] Redesign the snake code and make it more readable, testable and maintainable
 - [ ] Unit test the snake code